 In the late 1960s, following many controversies over the role of science and technology in society, a “science of science” was gradually institutionalized in many countries in order to study how scientific knowledge was produced and used in politics.
 Today, Science and Technology Studies (STS) is a flourishing interdisciplinary research field, engaging scholars from a variety of backgrounds.

 STS investigates knowledge practices as essentially cultural and material, and STS researchers address these practices empirically in both historical and contemporary contexts.

 The vibrant group of STS researchers at TIK cuts across humanities and social sciences.
 Our STS researchers have a special focus on nature, the environment, and the life sciences, and we study knowledge practices across science, politics, and the economy.
 We employ an interdisciplinary toolbox that include historical and digital methods in addition to social science methods.
 STS researchers affiliated with TIK meet regularly in the group titled the VTK group (Vitenskap, Teknologi og Kultur).

-- Enacting the good ecnomy: Biocapitalization and the little tools of valuation (Little Tools)
+- Selected projects: Enacting the good economy: Biocapitalization and the little tools of valuation (Little Tools)